Sequences of Bivariate Bicycle Codes from Covering Graphs: Preliminaries

 \section{Preliminaries}

 In this section, we briefly summarize the necessary background in graph theory, homological algebra, and the bivariate bicycle (BB) codes relevant to this work.
 We assume familiarity with standard stabilizer code theory and basic algebraic notions such as rings, fields, and modules.
+Those readers familiar with this material can skip directly to Section \ref{sec:SequenceBB}.